bitcollector1/netbox-auto-provision-scripts/README.md

 LLDP used to make the connections in netbox, ARP and IPMITOOL used to find ETH and BMC IP addresses
 <img width="1318" alt="LLDP-Interface-IP" src="https://user-images.githubusercontent.com/50723251/145328824-a5bd03de-3b8e-44d9-ab92-9c26fe7de321.png">

 Child Server is racked into the parent based off the chassis serial number.
 Set the node as a script option.
-Script still works if wrong node selcted.
+Script still works if wrong node selcted, it will just leave the system unracked.
+Run the script again with the correct node and it will slot it correctly.
 <img width="1346" alt="Device Bay" src="https://user-images.githubusercontent.com/50723251/145328848-22ee95d7-09d0-45db-b7c8-20b6be4edde5.png">

 Power connections created on the chassis and max power and allocation also set.